- Awesome Music: "Thrasher"

-Crowning Moment of Funny: During a studio recording session, the band decided to try autotune.
+- Funny Moments: During a studio recording session, the band decided to try autotune.
 The results are hilariously butchered cover renditions of Cher's "Believe" and Rebecca Black's "Friday", complete with an improvised love song sung by Matt.
 (Note that this all happens around the 3:56 minute mark.)

-After the Tear Jerker that was Mike Alexander's death, Evile and friends of the band set up a charity to help Mike's girlfriend and kids, and to promote it they did two benefit concerts composed of covers of Mike's favorite songs.
+- After the Tear Jerker that was Mike Alexander's death, Evile and friends of the band set up a charity to help Mike's girlfriend and kids, and to promote it they did two benefit concerts composed of covers of Mike's favorite songs.

-It goes even further with "In Memoriam"; the opening bassline is what Alexander plays during soundcheck, while in the video the band decides to hang up some of Mike's basses in his memory.
+- It goes even further with "In Memoriam"; the opening bassline is what Alexander plays during soundcheck, while in the video the band decides to hang up some of Mike's basses in his memory.

-With the release of Five Serpent's Teeth and the release of their music video for "In Memoriam", they've also earned comparisons to Metallica.
+- With the release of Five Serpent's Teeth and the release of their music video for "In Memoriam", they've also earned comparisons to Metallica.
 Doesn't help either that they also covered the latter's "Through the Never" on a Kerrang! covers album.